crazyrabbitLTC/MerkleMint/README.md

 Note: WebFlow integration has been removed to focus on the core functionality.
 It can still be found in the branch `webFlow`

 # MerkleMint
-A solution to minting non-fungible tokens for items in a) large data sets or b) data sets with large items.
+Counterfactual ERC721 Token Minting.

+### What is it?

+A nice primer on using [counterfactual](https://medium.com/statechannels/counterfactual-generalized-state-channels-on-ethereum-d38a36d25fc6) *things* in Ethereum.

+MerkleMint allows for counterfactual minting of NFT tokens.
+In a nutshell, by storing the root of a merkle tree on-chain, you can prove that you have a set of elements that *could* be minted on-chain if they were needed, but until they are needed, no sense in minting them.

+Example: Lets say you Beyonce has tour coming up and she wants to use ERC721's as tickets.
+Lets say she expects 1 million people to attend her tour.
+If she were to mint each NFT Token at the start, she would be spending an enormous amount of money on gas minting all 1 million tokens.
+With MerkleMint however, she needs only to store the root of a merkle tree on-chain, then as each fan purchases a ticket (her fan can even pay the gas for minting!), the NFT can be minted on demand.

+The beauty of using a merkle tree is that there are no scalpers: You can prove there are 1 million possible tickets, without minting them.
+You also can't mint a fake ticket- only the tickets within the merkle tree will be accepted as valid.
+You can also share the entire list of tickets before hand- by building a merkle tree out of signatures, the tree can be public, without exposing any information about individual tickets.

+Merkle Mint can be used for a wide range of situations for which NFT tokens are desired, but are not performant to mint at the outset.
+They can be used to represent enormous collections of items on-chain with minimal gas costs.

 A HeritageDao Research Project: www.heritageDao.com

 # QuickStart

-Requirements: truffle, OpenZeppelin CLI, ganache-cli
+Requirements: OpenZeppelin CLI, ganache-cli

-Currently (v0.0.1) the project is designed to create a free-standing ERC-721 token (`MerkleMintCore.sol`).
+Currently (v0.0.4) the project is designed to create a free-standing ERC-721 token (`MerkleMintCore.sol`).
 This contract is designed to be upgradable and used with the OpenZeppelin CLI/SDK system.
 However in the future I will include `truffle migrations` so that it will work with `truffle deploy` as well.

 `MerkleMintCore.sol` : This is a full featured ERC-721 token based on OpenZeppelin Contracts library.
 There have been no changes to the OpenZeppelin code and `MerkleMintCore.sol` if deployed will create a full featured ERC-721 token.

 `MerkleMintController.sol` : When assigned a minter-role for `MerkleMintCore.sol` this contract will mint tokens only when they have been found to exist in a registered Serie.
 Series are collections of counterfactually mintable tokens.
 Each Serie has a merkleroot saved in a `struct` which is checked against each time the contract is requested to mint a token.

-To learn how to create a suitable merkle tree, and understand how `MerkleMint` works, please see the `test` folder and inspect `MerkleMintController.js`.
+To learn how to create a suitable merkle tree, and understand how `MerkleMint` works, please see the `test` folder and follow along below.

-UPDATE: The project now uses OpenZeppelin's MerkleProof library.
+The project is based on OpenZeppelin's MerkleProof library.
-~~Currently `MerkleMint` is based on https://github.com/ameensol/merkle-tree-solidity but I will most likely upgrade it to OpenZeppelin's Merkle Proof library contract in the near future.~~

 # Installation:

+### Part 1 (Solidity)

+There are two parts to `MerkleMint`, the solidity contracts which verify the merkle tree and allow for counterfactual minting of tokens, and the Javascript library which simplifies interacting with the Solidity contracts.

 Clone the repo.

 `npm install`

-The project uses OpenZeppelin CLI.
+The project uses [OpenZeppelin CLI](https://www.npmjs.com/package/@openzeppelin/cli) (please install it).

 Deploy `MerkleMintController.sol` first.